-- i.
-Harassment not occurring within the Union between Union Members (consult SFU's Harassment Policy) - ii.
-Poor conduct or disputes which do not meet the definitions of harassment set out in this policy or under the laws of our jurisdiction, including but not limited to simple misbehaviour, personality conflicts, rudeness &c (see the Dispute Resolution Process and the Removal of Volunteers Policy) - iii.
-Cases of criminal misconduct (consult law enforcement) - 3.
-Definitions - a.
+- a.
 Harassment is defined as deliberate actions which a reasonable individual ought to know to be unwelcome by the recipient and serve no legitimate, work-related purpose, directed towards an individual or individuals. (ii) Harassment may be, but is not limited to being done on the basis of any of the protected grounds of discrimination in the Human Rights Code of BC.
 These include race, sex/gender, sexual orientation, national or ethnic origins, religion, disability, marital status, political beliefs, possession of children, or conviction for an offense (summary or criminal) unrelated to employment. - b.
 Sexual harassment constitutes a distinct category including (i) the use of real or perceived authority in procuring sexual favours; (ii) sexual advances with work consequences, actual or implied; (iii) sexual threats, abuse or intimidation of a verbal nature; (iv) unwelcome sexual remarks or questions; and (v) unsolicited and unwanted physical contact.
-The definition of sexual harassment is not intended to, nor shall it, interfere with normal interactions, social contact and relationships between consenting adults. - c.
+The definition of sexual harassment is not

+- intended to, nor shall it, interfere with normal interactions, social contact and relationships between consenting adults. - c.
 Union members include anyone who held (at the time of the complaint) membership under section D of the By-Laws.
 Individuals hired in emergency situations, or by special acts of the General Membership to perform duties (e.g. of a salaried officer) are also considered "members" for the purposes of this policy. - d.
 Internal means simply "between members" or "within the Union."
 Harassment may thus occur outside of the office. - e.
-Internal facilitator refers to the Ex-Officio Officer of the Executive Committee as discussed in §G8.
+Internal facilitator refers to the Ex-Officio Officer of the Executive Committee as discussed in §E.2.5.

-4. Procedure
+3. Procedure

-a.
-The complainant shall contact the Ex-Officio assuming informal mediation (i.e. working it out, if possible) has failed.

-- b.
-The Ex-Officio will hear each side of the story, calling back each person to address contradictions as required. i.
-A face to face meeting is not required, but is an option if agreeable to all parties - c.
+- a.
+The complainant shall contact the Ex-Officio assuming informal mediation (i.e. working it out, if possible) has failed. - b.
+The Ex-Officio will hear each side of the story, calling back each person to address contradictions as required. - A face to face meeting is not required, but is an option if agreeable to all parties - c.
 The Ex-Officio shall issue a report on the subject, in consultation with the Coordinator - d.
 In the event the aforementioned procedure (4a-4c) is insufficient, or in the event that the Ex-Officio or Coordinator is involved in the complaint, or in the event that there is a clear conflict of interest with regards to the Coordinator or Ex-Officio and a named party, the process shall immediately move to 4e - e.
 Should any of the conditions in 4d arise, an external mediator with labour/Union/harassment experience shall be retained by the Union, being paid out of the Arbitration or Professionals budget line items.
 A list of acceptable mediators is provided herein.
 The Arbiter will issue a report including their resolutions to the Coordinator.
 The conditions under which the Arbiter is hired or retained shall include the clause that the decision, findings and resolutions which shall remain confidential shall not and must not cause undue harm to the Union. - f.
-The report shall remain on file with the Coordinator. - 5.
-External Mediators - a.
-These individuals form the list of mediators who may be employed - b.
-This list may be changed by standard amending procedures from time to time - c.
-The DRP may use another without recourse to (b) if the named individuals have retired or are unable to do so by virtue of illness or similar - d.
-Names: - i.
-Zorica Bosancic zorikab@shaw.ca (604-880-9841) - ii.
-Mike Dumler mike@mdulmler.ca (604-340-6774)
+The report shall remain on file with the Coordinator.